Skip to main content

 macOS 26+ (Tahoe), Apple Silicon.
 Built from scratch, no VS Code or Electron under the hood.

-The kiln project front page: a serif title, a README headline, a live status board, and the start-here reading path.
+The Kiln project front page: a serif title, a README headline, a live status board, and the start-here reading path.

 Where to start

-• New to kiln?
-Start with install, then running kiln.
+• New to Kiln?
+Start with install, then running Kiln.

 • Setting up an assistant?
 Providers covers on-device, cloud, and your Kiln account.